 - Your choice of clean formatted and partitioned storage drives to connect to Pi.
 Please check out our post “How to Partition and Format the Hard Drives on Raspberry Pi?” to know more about adding a hard drive to Raspberry Pi.

 What is Samba?

 Samba is software used to implement Server Message Block (SMB) protocol.
 It’s used to share files over the network.
 It is also referred to as Common Internet File System, in short CIFS.
 If you ask what platforms support this protocol.
 The answer is pretty much all.
 It supports Windows, Linux, and Mac.
 What support you need else!
-With a couple of additional packages and few configurations, you can build a personal cross-platform file sharing server on Raspberry Pi at your home.
-Which provides a central storage and capable to share files with other computers, smart TV, smartphone, and other smart devices.
+With a couple of additional packages and a few configurations, you can build a personal cross-platform file-sharing server on Raspberry Pi at your home, which provides a central storage and is capable of sharing files with other computers, smart TV, smartphone, and other smart devices.

 As Samba is available on the apt packages, you can directly install the package using apt-get.
 There are two different packages to install, so you can install both of them in a single command.

 1. Install samba on Raspberry Pi.

 Type ‘y’ and let the installation continue.

 2. You may see this configuration wizard right before the installation.
 Choose ‘Yes’ if you already have a router which is serving as a DHCP server and disseminating IP addresses.
 Say ‘no’ if this is the only server running in your network.
 We are going to select ‘yes’ as we do have a router in our network.